sap-tutorials/Tutorials/tutorials/abap-custom-ui-communication-arrangement/abap-custom-ui-communication-arrangement.md

 ![Select `SAP_DEV_SYSTEM` as service](list.png)

 Now you can see a list of all services.
 You learn the importance of a scope.
 By adding the scope to your destination you are allowed to see the list of all services.
-But if you try to select any other service, you'll get an error message.
+But if you try to select any service, you'll get an error message.
 To create your UI project, you have to add a further definition to your scope.
-This will be explained in:

 [ACCORDION-END]